stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

      * Determines the order of the matrix.
      * @param len Matrix length
      * @return Order
-     */
-    private static int order(int len) {
+     * @throws IllegalArgumentException if the given length is not square */ private static int order(int len) {
         return switch(len) {